The Dangers of Dieting

 Dieting linked to mental health

-Because of our culture’s frequent insistence that bodies can only be healthy or “good” at a certain weight or size, many professionals often see dieting as an indication that a person may be dealing with broader mental health issues: trauma, anxiety, depression, or general insecurities.
+The dangers of dieting, because of our culture’s frequent insistence that bodies can only be healthy or “good” at a certain weight or size, many professionals often see dieting as an indication that a person may be dealing with broader mental health issues: trauma, anxiety, depression, or general insecurities.
 In fact, eating disorders are often initiated from these underlying triggers.
 The National Eating Disorders Association reports that 35% of “normal dieters” progress to pathological dieting and that 20-25% of those individuals develop eating disorders.
 The solution to a person being concerned or unhappy with their body size, shape, or weight, and going on a diet in response, is to make a U-turn and practice accepting their body and its current size, shape, and weight and to treat it really well with proper nutrition and movement without the intent of changing it.
 There are many body positivity resources and dieticians that can help you get on the right track to gain back your confidence and learn how to properly treat your body without engaging in risky dieting behaviors or weight loss programs.
 Taking a holistic approach to moving your body in a way that feels good and consuming foods that provide adequate nutrients and vitamins is a more sustainable way to living a healthier life rather that engaging in dieting and potential unhealthy behaviors.

 Adopting mindful eating